chunglabmit/scout/docs/_sources/test_data.rst.txt

         data/dataset/niche_proximities.npy data/dataset/niche_labels.npy \
         --low 0.2 0.2 --high 0.66 0.63 -v

+This will create a numpy array containing microenvironment labels for each nucleus.
 Here, we defined a `low` and high` proximity threshold for SOX2 and TBR1 separately.
 This results in 7 subpopulations (3 high, 3 mid, and 1 low), which can be named using the following command:

 .. code-block:: bash

     sudo docker run -v "$(pwd):/scout/data" chunglabmit/scout niche name \
         DN SOX2 TBR1 DP MidTBR1 MidSOX2 MidInter -o data/dataset/niche_names.csv -v

+This will create a CSV file with names for each microenvironment.

 Ventricle Segmentation